Shopping is alot more fun when it involves street food, live music and bargains from local producers, designers and creatives.

-A new monthly night market has landed in Nambour and if you haven’t checked it out yet, make March the month to eat your way around it.
+A new monthly night market has landed in Nambour and if you haven’t checked it out yet, make July the month to eat your way around it.
 Packed with stalls and food trucks that are dishing up more street eats than you can poke a fork at, Mill Street Markets kicks off from 4pm.
-The Mill Street Market consists of a Farmers’ Market which runs every Sunday morning 7am-12pm and

 Where: 5/7 Mill Street, Nambour